realisticattorney/Enumberables-testing/README.md

-# Advanced-Building-Blocks---Enumerables
+# Testing Your Ruby Code - Enumerable

-In this project, I've built my own version of the built-in Ruby’s enumerable methods:
+In this project, we've tested our versions of the following enumerable methods:

 - Each;
 - Each with index;